vseryakov/backendjs/README.md

 ## NPM packages as modules

-In case different modules is better keep separately for maintenance or development purposes they canbe split into separate NPM packages, the structure is the same, modules must be in the modules/ folder and the package must be loadable via require as usual.
+In case different modules is better keep separately for maintenance or development purposes they can be split into separate NPM packages, the structure is the same, modules must be in the modules/ folder and the package must be loadable via require as usual.
 In most cases just empty index.js is enough.
-Such modules will not be loaded via rrquire though but by the backendjs `core.loadModule` machinery, the NPM packages are just keep different module directories separate from each other.
+Such modules will not be loaded via require though but by the backendjs `core.loadModule` machinery, the NPM packages are just keep different module directories separate from each other.

 The config parameter `allow-packages` can be used to specify NPM package names to be loaded separated by comma, as with the default